wp-plugins/archives-page/readme.txt

 1. Upload 'archives-page' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Go to your wp-admin > Plugins > Archives Page.

 ### Shortcodes